 2. Focus on providing variety in content

-While creating content, make sure to include variety.
+When developing content, be sure to incorporate a variety of or a good churn out professional images.
 People don’t just want to see boring facts or property listings one after the other.
-You need to create a good balance between life, interests, and real estate.
+You must create a balance between life, interests, and real estate.
 Provide your followers an insight into who the real estate business owner/agent is as a person.
-Along with photos of real estate, include tips as well as behind the scene videos.
+Along with photos of real estate, including tips as well as behind the scene videos.
 These can consist of doing a house tour, staging a house, talking to your clients, etc.

 When you produce content, be your authentic self.
 Forget about being perfect, and include yourself in the videos you create.
 Show off your personality as a brand in your content.
 Show that you are an expert in what you do.
-It is the cheapest and the most effective way to build trust.
-You can also consider going live on social media accounts and show people how you deal with your real estate business.
-Holding QnA sessions is also a great way to give people an opportunity to ask away their doubts while showing that you hold the right knowledge related to your field.
+It is the cheapest and most effective way to build trust.
+You can also consider going live on social media accounts and showing people how you deal with your real estate business.
+Holding Q&A sessions is also a great way to give people an opportunity to ask away their doubts while showing that you hold the right knowledge related to your field.
+Share your content naturally by including an RSS feed on your blog or news page.

 3. Maintain a balance between professional and personal content